ChronicDiseaseEpi/hte_cm_pblc/README.md

 [![DOI](https://zenodo.org/badge/611754942.svg)](https://zenodo.org/badge/latestdoi/611754942)

-Please note that we will add a link to a manuscript describing this work which enable the re-use of the data (and/or code) when the manuscript has passed peer review.
-We will also add a short description within this README.
+Please see https://pubmed.ncbi.nlm.nih.gov/37279199/ for details to allow the re-use of the data (and/or code).